ncrpugh/StarQuery/README.md

 One example is `Critical Repair Order`, where certain faults must be repaired before others.
 If a player repairs a lower-priority fault while a more critical fault remains unresolved, the game can respond by introducing an additional fault.

 `Cascading Faults` provide another form of dependency, allowing changes to one part of the ship to cause faults elsewhere when the relevant conditions are met.
-The `Fault Spawner` and `Repair Reconciler` work with the `Rulebook` to determine when these consequences should occur.
+The `FaultSpawner` and `RepairReconciler` work with the `Rulebook` to determine when these consequences should occur.

 These systems allow the database state to drive changes in the game rather than treating each fault as an isolated problem.
 As a result, players must consider both the immediate effect of a repair and its potential consequences for the rest of the ship.